-So you popped a pimple and don’t know what to do next.
+So you popped a pimple—now what?
 Here’s the good news: There are ways to heal your blemish effectively and efficiently.
 An expert breaks down exactly what to do after popping a pimple.

-Pimple popping is possibly the biggest guilty pleasure when it comes to skincare—hence the popularity of pimple popping videos on TikTok (the hashtag #pimplepopping alone has over 14 billion views) and the widely watched TLC show Dr. Pimple Popper, which is primarily focused on dermatologist Dr. Sandra Lee removing and squeezing sizable cysts.
-Studies even show that the oddly satisfying sensation of popping a pimple is legit and has been detected via brain scans of females watching PP videos.
+Pimple popping is possibly the biggest guilty pleasure when it comes to skincare—hence the popularity of pimple-popping videos on TikTok (the hashtag #pimplepopping alone has over 14 billion views) and the widely-watched TLC show Dr. Pimple Popper, which is primarily focused on dermatologist Dr. Sandra Lee removing and squeezing sizable cysts.
+Studies even show that the oddly satisfying sensation of popping a pimple is legit and has been detected via brain scans of females watching videos of someone squeezing a zit.

 But like many things in life, just because something is enjoyable doesn’t mean it’s actually in your best interest.
 Michelle Ornstein, esthetician and founder of Enessa Skincare, explains that squeezing your breakout is never a good idea.
-“Each time you pop a pimple, you are complicating your skin’s natural ability to heal itself and creating new potential problems to your skin,” she says.
+“Each time you pop a pimple, you are complicating your skin’s natural ability to heal itself and creating new potential problems for your skin,” she says.
 “It is essential to resist the urge to pick at your skin and squeeze a pimple.”

-However, if you can’t resist the urge or have already done the damage, she suggests treating it as a one-time problem and to seriously avoid trying not to do it repeatedly each time you have a blemish.
+If you can’t resist the urge (or have already done the damage), she suggests treating it as a one-time problem and to avoid doing it repeatedly each time you have a blemish.
 Here’s exactly what to do after popping a pimple, according to experts.

 What Happens When You Pop A Pimple?